MicrosoftDocs/power-automate-docs/flow-docs/getting-started.md

   - enduser
 ---

-# Get started with Microsoft Flow
+# Get started with Power Automate

 [!INCLUDE [view-pending-approvals](includes/cc-rebrand.md)]

-<iframe width="560" height="315" src="https://www.youtube.com/embed/iMteXfAvDSE?list=PL8nfc9haGeb55I9wL9QnWyHp3ctU2_ThF" frameborder="0" allowfullscreen></iframe>
+<iframe width="1129" height="635" src="https://www.youtube.com/embed/hCuxuUaGC6Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Welcome!
-Microsoft Flow is a service that helps you create automated workflows between your favorite apps and services to synchronize files, get notifications, collect data and more.
+Power Automate is a service that helps you create automated workflows between your favorite apps and services to synchronize files, get notifications, collect data and more.

 The main types of flows are [automated](get-started-logic-flow.md), [button](introduction-to-button-flows.md), [scheduled](run-scheduled-tasks.md), and [business process](business-process-flows-overview.md) flows.

 ## Types of flows

-Microsoft Flow is one of the three pillars of the Power Platform.
+Power Automate is one of the three pillars of the Power Platform.
 It provides a low code platform for workflow and process automation.
 Here's a list of the different types of flows:

 | **Flow type**                                                                       | **Use case**                                                                                  | **Target**                                                                             |
 |-------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------|